apache/iceberg/format/view-spec.md

 ##### SQL representation

 The SQL representation stores the view definition as a SQL SELECT, with metadata such as the SQL dialect.

+A view version can have multiple SQL representations of different dialects, but only one SQL representation per dialect.

 | Requirement | Field name          | Type           | Description |
 |-------------|---------------------|----------------|-------------|